10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 <h2 id="version-control" class="anchor-heading">Version Control {% include Util/top %}</h2>

-[Git](https://git-scm.com) - At WisdmLabs we use Git for version control.
+[Git](https://gitlab.com) - At WisdmLabs we use Git for version control.
 We encourage people to use the command line for interacting with Git.
 GUIs are permitted but will not be supported internally.

-[SVN](https://subversion.apache.org/) - We use SVN, but only in the context of WordPress.com VIP.
-Again, we encourage people to use the command line as we do not support GUIs internally.
+[This](https://learngitbranching.js.org/) tool covers the basics of Git.

 <h2 id="command-line" class="anchor-heading">Command Line Tools {% include Util/top %}</h2>

 [WP-CLI](https://wp-cli.org) - A command line interface for WordPress.
 This is an extremely powerful tool that allows us to do imports, exports, run custom scripts, and more via the command line.

-Often this is the only way we can affect a large database (WordPress.com VIP or WP Engine).
-This tool is installed by default on [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) and [WP Local Docker](https://github.com/WisdmLabs/wp-local-docker).
+WP-CLI is easy to setup using [these](https://make.wordpress.org/cli/handbook/guides/installing/#recommended-installation) steps.

+A list of WP-CLI commands can be found [here](https://developer.wordpress.org/cli/commands/).

 <h3 id="a11y-testing" class="anchor-heading">Accessibility Testing</h3>

-We use a variety of tools to test our sites for accessibility issues.
+We can use a variety of tools to test our sites for accessibility issues.
 WebAim has some great resources on [how to evaluate sites](http://webaim.org/articles/screenreader_testing/) with a screen reader.

 * [Using VoiceOver](http://webaim.org/articles/voiceover/)
 * [Using NVDA](http://webaim.org/articles/nvda/)
 * [Using JAWS](http://webaim.org/articles/jaws/)

-We're also a fan of a few browser tools that lend us a hand when it comes to testing areas like color contrast, heading hierarchy, and ARIA application.
+There are a few browser tools that lend us a hand when it comes to testing areas like color contrast, heading hierarchy, and ARIA application.

 * [Headings Map for Chrome](https://chrome.google.com/webstore/detail/headingsmap/flbjommegcjonpdmenkdiocclhjacmbi?hl=es) or [Headings Map for Firefox](https://addons.mozilla.org/en-us/firefox/addon/headingsmap/) - A browser extension that allows you to see the heading structure of a webpage.
 * [The Visual ARIA Bookmarklet](http://whatsock.com/training/matrices/visual-aria.htm) - A bookmarklet that can be run on a webpage and color codes ARIA roles.